ekkis/EntourageNotes/README.md

 folder.
 If this folder does not exist, just create it.

 <h2>Use</h2>
-To import your notes from Entourage following the steps below:
+To import your notes from Entourage follow the steps below:

 1. In Entourage, select the File/Export menu.
 2. In the dialogue, check the "Items to an Entourage archive" radio button.